Online Resources Help Consumers Learn How to Spot and Avoid Impostor Scams

 Know what to watch out for so you don't become a scam victim!

 If you have a computer or a phone—or both like most of us do—then you've more than likely been contacted by a scammer at some point pretending to be someone they're not.

 Whether the imposter claims to represent the IRS, another government agency, a family member or friend, or a tech company, their goal is always the same—to pose as someone you trust and trick you into sending them money.

 The Federal Trade Commission (FTC) says that it received more than 350,000 imposter-related consumer complaints last year alone.

 To help educate consumers about what to watch out for and how to better recognize and avoid four common types of imposter scams, the FTC offers helpful online consumer resources.

-The one-minute videos— titled Family Emergency Imposter Scams, Tech Support Imposter Scams, Online Romance Imposter Scams, and IRS Imposter Scams—show consumers how they may be targeted by scammers, how to recognize an imposter scam, and where to report suspected scam attempts.
+The one-minute videos— titled Family Emergency Impostor Scams, Tech Support Impostor Scams, Online Romance Impostor Scams, and IRS Impostor Scams—show consumers how they may be targeted by scammers, how to recognize an imposter scam, and where to report suspected scam attempts.